All the great skiing opportunities are having a side effect in Park City they're producing great soccer players.

 And points aren't just earned on the pitch, he added.

 "We even include geography tests and spelling bees during water breaks," he said.
-"There are all kinds of games like that."

 Overall, Farris said, the camp is trying to create better student-athletes in a fun environment.